apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 `DEPTH` must be a positive integer specifying how deep the printed content should be.
 If this option is not specified, the depth is assumed to be `0`, i.e. only information about the node will be printed.

-## <a name="design"/> Design

-The Segment Node Store serializes repository data and stores it in a set of TAR files.
-These files are the most coarse-grained containers for the repository data.
-You can learn more about the general structure of TAR files by reading [this page](tar.html).

-Every TAR file contains segments, finer-grained containers of repository data.
-Unsurprisingly, segments inspired the name of this Node Store implementation.
-Repository data is serialized to one or more records, and these records are saved into the segments.
-You can learn about the internal organization of segments and the different ways to serialize records by reading [this page](records.html).

-See [this page](tarmk-classes.html) for a high level design overview of the TarMK.

-This page contains an overview of the legacy implementation of the Segment Store and of the design decisions that brought to this implementation.
-The page is old and describes a deprecated implementation, but can still be accessed [here](../segmentmk.html).

-### <a name="format-changes"/> Format changes

-The Oak Segment Tar module introduces a number of changes in the data format compared to the legacy Oak Segment.
-The changes are described in greater detail [here](changes.html).
-Pointers to actual Jira issues can also be found on that page.